Overview

 Many modern application designs are event-driven, such as customer engagement frameworks that must utilize customer data in real time.
 Event-driven apps can be created in any programming language because event-driven is a programming approach, not a language.
 Event-driven architecture enables minimal coupling, which makes it a good option for modern, distributed application architectures.

-An event-driven architecture is loosely coupled because event producers don’t know which event consumers are listening for an event, and the event doesn’t know what the consequences are of its occurrence.
+An EDA is loosely coupled because event producers don’t know which event consumers are listening for an event, and the event doesn’t know what the consequences are of its occurrence.

 What's an event?

-An event is any significant occurrence or change in state for system hardware or software.
+An event acts as a record of any significant occurrence or change in state for system hardware or software.
 An event is not the same as an event notification, which is a message or notification sent by the system to notify another part of the system that an event has taken place.

 The source of an event can be from internal or external inputs.
-Events can generate from a user, like a mouse click or keystroke, an external source, such as a sensor output, or come from the system, like loading a program.
+Events can be generated from a user, like a mouse click or keystroke, an external source, such as a sensor output, or come from the system, like loading a program.

 How does event-driven architecture work?

-Event-driven architecture is made up of event producers and event consumers.
+Event-driven architecture is made up of event producers (publishers) and event consumers (subscribers).
 An event producer detects or senses an event and represents the event as a message.
-It does not know the consumer of the event, or the outcome of an event.
+Because of decoupling, it does not know the consumer of the event, or the outcome of an event.

-After an event has been detected, it is transmitted from the event producer to the event consumers through event channels, where an event processing platform processes the event asynchronously.
+After an event has been detected, it is transmitted from the event producer to the event consumers through event channels, where an event processing platform processes the event in an asynchronous way.
 Event consumers need to be informed when an event has occurred.
 They might process the event or may only be impacted by it.

 The event processing platform will execute the correct response to an event and send the activity downstream to the right consumers.
 This downstream activity is where the outcome of an event is seen.